Netflix cuts 150 US-based jobs after losing subscribers

-Netflix has laid off about 150 staff, just a month after the entertainment giant said it was losing subscribers for the first time in a decade.
+Netflix has made about 150 staff redundant, a month after the streaming service said it was losing subscribers for the first time in a decade.

-The redundancies, announced by the streaming service on Tuesday, will mainly affect its US office in California.
+The redundancies, announced by the entertainment giant on Tuesday, will mainly affect its US office in California.
 They account for about 2% of its North American workforce.

 Netflix said the job losses were due to the slump in the company’s revenue.